 Lindsay: *laughs* You need to get that on video.
 Comet, I mean, not the boiling water.
 Hey, you see a lot of stressed-out moms like me.
 You gave me really great advice once–“You can only do one thing at a time.
 Pick the most important one and do it.”
 Got any other good advice for our SweetSnaps moms?

 Dr. C: The next time you are about to take off on a plane, listen to the flight attendant’s instructions.
 You are told in case of an emergency you should put on your own oxygen mask first before putting on your children’s oxygen masks.
 What’s the point?
 How can you ensure the safety of your kids if you are without oxygen yourself?
 How in life are you going to be an effective mom, a loving spouse and a happy person if you do not fill up your own cup first?
 It’s not about being selfish.
 Rather, it’s about fortifying your own mental, physical, emotional and spiritual strength first so you can be effective on all fronts.
 This is where chiropractic care comes in handy – remove layers of stress from your nerve system and watch your mood improve!

 Lindsay: Thanks.
-I’ll see you soon to make sure all our oxygen masks.
+I’ll see you soon.
 Thank you for being our Sweet Spot!